rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 * Establish a connection from RStudio Web to your Oracle Database instance.
 * Explore, visualize, and prepare data for analysis and machine learning.
 * Use R for exploratory data analysis, data visualization, data organization (e.g., splitting data in train and test sets),
-* Use Attribute Importance and Principle Component Analysis
+* Use Attribute Importance and Principal Component Analysis
-* Use an OML4R in-database regression algorithm for building a machine learning model for estimating customer lifetime value (LTV)
+* Use an OML4R in-database regression algorithm for building a machine learning model for estimating customer life-time value (LTV)
 * Use an OML4R in-database classification algorithm for building a machine learning model for predicting LTV_BIN
-* Assess model quality using RMSE (Root Mean Squared Error) for regression and a confusion matrix for classification
+* Assess model quality using RMSE (Root Mean Squared Error), and assess classification model quality using a confusion matrix

-Note:
+### Note:

 1. AutoML is not available for OML4R.
 AutoML is a feature of OML4Py and is available with Autonomous Database through the OML AutoML UI.
-2. We will not be using Autonomous Database as OML4R is currently not available for Autonomous Database.
+3. We will not be using Autonomous Database as OML4R is currently not available for Autonomous Database.

 ### Pre-requisites